 Takaful is a form of insurance that complies with the fundamentals of Sharia (Islamic religious law).
 It is based on the principles of mutual assistance, co-operation and voluntary contribution, with risks shared collectively and voluntarily by a group of participants.
 Participants in Takaful arrangements agree to contribute a sum of money (tabarru) to a common pool with the intention of financially assisting fellow participants in case of any misfortune.
-In this respect, it is similar to conventional mutual insurance arrangements, and we make a number of adjustments to our standard life insurance and property and casualty insurance (P&C) methodologies as a result.
+In this respect, it is similar to conventional mutual insurance arrangements, and we make a number of adjustments to our standard life insurance and P&C methodologies as a result.

-Main differences between Takaful and Conventional insurers
+Main differences between Takaful and conventional insurers